uwe-app/website/site/docs/getting-started/adding-pages.md

 To get in touch with us please email ...
 ```

-Now run the live reload server `uwe --live` and navigate to the `/contact/` URL; when you save changes to the page the browser tab will reload.
+Now run the live reload server `uwe dev` and navigate to the `/contact/` URL; when you save changes to the page the browser tab will reload.

 ## Defining Page Data